Meet the Team

 • Marin Warshay

-Marin Warshay is a recent graduate from Brown University where she received a B.A. in Environmental Studies and Urban Studies.
+Marin Warshay graduated from Brown University in 2023, where she received a B.A. in Environmental Studies and Urban Studies.
 In college, through environmental writing, Marin merged her lifelong love for words and the natural world.
-After graduation, Marin applied these passions to a journalism fellowship in Toledo, OH, during which she covered climate change and environmental justice issues in the Midwest.
-Now, Marin is excited to be a part of Run On Climate and continue using her writing as a platform for creating positive climate action, a form of environmental education, and a means to make the fight against climate change more inclusive.
+After graduation, Marin applied these passions to a journalism fellowship in Toledo, OH, during which she covered climate change and environmental justice issues in Ohio and the greater Midwest region.
+After moving to Burlington, VT and completing an internship with Run On Climate, Marin is excited to continue her work with the organization as a Fellow.
+Currently, she is focusing on producing a podcast through which she and her colleague, Amelia, will investigate the role that emotions and community play in local level climate action.
 In her free time, you can find her making jewelry, rock climbing, seeing live music, and cooking!

 Social Media Intern